Next Start

 5/24/2021

-The origins of Kawasaki date to 1878, when Shozo Kawasaki founded the Kawasaki Tsukiji Shipyard in Tokyo, Japan, where new technological innovations were being created for the shipping industry.
+In 1878, Shozo Kawasaki founded the Kawasaki Tsukiji Shipyard in Tokyo, Japan—the site for technological innovations for the shipping industry.

-It wasn’t until the 1960s that Kawasaki dipped its toes into the motorcycle industry, when it produced its first bike in 1962.
-It soon merged with the Meguro Manufacturing Co. to form Kawasaki Motorcycle Co., Ltd., in 1963.
+Then came the 1960s, when Kawasaki dipped its toes into the motorcycle industry.
+It produced its first bike in 1962 and soon merged with the Meguro Manufacturing Co. to form Kawasaki Motorcycle Co., Ltd., in 1963.

-Keep reading to learn more about the history of Kawasaki’s motorcycles, as well as the specialized training opportunity available at MMI.
+Keep reading to learn more about Kawasaki history, as well as the specialized training opportunities available at MMI!

 Early Days